 Because I am basically a serious (Read: boring) person, I tend to gravitate to serious (Again: boring) forms of diversion.
 Things that would drive others to drink or commit acts of mayhem out of sheer desperation I find fascinating.
 For example, my reading list is heavy with scholarly histories, essays, and philosophical ruminations on obscure topics.
 I enjoy discussing the fine points of science, technology, business, and current events with anyone who will engage.
+I could lose myself in the subtle intricacies of drying paint.
 I enjoy documentaries.
 Correction, I love documentaries, an inclination very much in the minority.
 I recall as a small child observing how the living room would clear clear out whenever the one and only television channel our town had happened to be showing a documentary.
 I didn’t know what a documentary was, probably would have stumbled over its pronunciation, but I knew right away that liked it.
 It told a story, not a fable, about real people and real events.
 If you paid attention, you might even learn a bit about how the world worked.
 How could you not like such a thing?

 Fast-forward to the age of Netflix.
 Best use of $7.99 per month, ever.
 Pretty much every television show, sans commercials, lots of movies.
 And hundreds and hundreds of documentaries on every conceivable subject.
 Egghead heaven.
 A few days ago, I was watching a documentary about the history of submarines.
 It covered technical issues, the evolution of tactics and technologies, terminology, and so forth.
 There were lots of explanatory graphics and historical footage.
 It even dealt with the changing nature of submariner crews.
 The Norwegian Navy, which uses some American-designed subs, very generously advised the production, providing footage of real operations plus interviews with crew members.
 There were some interesting revelations.
 For example, Norwegian submarine crews typically include at least a few females.
 There was an interview with one of them.
 Obviously an able and articulate lass, she proceeded to point out that females were a logical addition to the crews because they were just as capable as the men, and had the same skill set, the same aptitudes, the same physical abilities and strength.